Watts-College/cpp-527-fall-2021/labs/lab-06-instructions.md

 ## Step 2

-Select three team members from the R Epidemics Consortium page and create a data frame with their information from the YAML fields.
+Select three team members from the R Epidemics Consortium page and create a data frame with their information from the YAML fields (see Step 3 for the variable names).

 [Team Member Info](https://raw.githubusercontent.com/reconhub/reconhub.github.io/master/people.md)